 Being “disabled enough”

-This is where it gets interesting.
-To get disability, you need to be “too disabled” to do “substantial work” of any sort.
+To get disability coverage, you need to be “too disabled” to do “substantial work” of any sort.
 That means that not only do you need to not be able to do whatever your career or goal was, but you also need to be unable to reliably do any sort of work.

 With FND, this can be especially tricky, because while most conditions have “good days” and “bad days,” FND isn’t easily measurable, doesn’t show up on scans, and often can vary in intensity and in the symptom expression itself.